 A specialist precious-metal buyer usually means a drive to Sheffield, about 16 miles south, or Leeds, about 22 miles north.
 Either is a 30 to 45 minute trip each way before any parking or queueing.
 For a charity shop short on cover, the prepaid postal route avoids that journey entirely.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so a Barnsley parcel goes out covered correctly.

 Donations Barnsley charity shops should check first